GVLocke/Senior-Countdown/README.md

 - [ ] Make the units singular when appropriate
 - [ ] Make the 0 units disappear when appropriate

-*The Likelihood that I actually do the above tasks seems rather low...*
+*The likelihood that I actually do the above tasks seems rather low...*